-METRINKO: I left in August with an onward assignment as the WAE to go to Yemen to take over the consular section.
+METRINKO: I left in August with an onward assignment as the WAE [when actually employed] to go to Yemen to take over the consular section.

 Q: You were in Yemen then from when to when?

 METRINKO: I was in Yemen from October of 2002 until January of 2003.